How the tension is heightened by the possible military intervention in Niger - Breaking Latest News

 Is the possibility of an intervention in Niger realistic?

-It should be remembered that ECOWAS had ordered the deployment of its “reserve force” against the Nigerien military junta, although it has not yet been specified which countries will participate in the training, what will be the number of troops and what weapons will be used.
+It should be recalled that ECOWAS had ordered the deployment of its “reserve force” against the Nigerian military junta, although it has not yet been specified which countries will participate in the training, what will be the number of troops and what weapons will be used.

-At the same time, it is still unclear whether the ECOWAS move will be carried out, as it is the first large-scale mission of its joint force, created some 30 years ago for peacekeeping, monitoring humanitarian operations, as well as to carry out preventive deployments.
-“On paper, it is a very solid mechanism to play a crucial role in the fight against the coup plotters,” said Me Oumar Berté, a lawyer at the Paris Bar Association specializing in ECOWAS law, noting that this is the first time that this force “mobilizes so quickly, without delay.”
+At the same time, it is not yet clear whether the ECOWAS measure will be carried out, as it is about the first full-scale mission of their joint force, created about 30 years ago for pacification, the supervision of humanitarian operations, as well as for preventive deployments.
+“On paper, it is a very solid mechanism to play a crucial role in the fight against the coup plotters,” said Me Oumar Berté, a lawyer at the Paris Bar Association specializing in ECOWAS law, noting that this is the first time that this force «moves so quickly, without delay«.

-However, one of the strongest arguments in favor of the intervention not taking place is the fact that, although the “reserve force” intervened on several occasions in Sierra Leone and Guinea-Bissau in the 1990s and 2000s, they did not it was deployed during the coups in Mali (2021), Guinea (2021) and Burkina Faso (2022).
+However, one of the strongest arguments in favor of the intervention not taking place is the fact that, although the “reserve force” intervened on several occasions in Sierra Leone and Guinea-Bissau in the 1990s and 2000s, it was not deployed during the coups in Mali (2021), Guinea (2021) and Burkina Faso (2022).

-In addition, according to Me Oumar Berté, not all countries were in favor of the creation of this force, which meant that several members did not participate in some of the bloc’s operations: for example, Burkina Faso and the Ivory Coast stayed. out of the war in Liberia in the 1990s.
-This fact shows that there is not always a consensus among the member countries of the bloc, which is confirmed by the actions of Burkina Faso and Mali, which supported the Nigerien military junta and made it clear that an intervention in Niger would be seen as an aggression against them.
+In addition, according to Me Oumar Berté, not all countries were in favor of the creation of this force, which meant that several members did not participate in some of the bloc’s operations: for example, Burkina Faso and the Ivory Coast stayed. out of the Liberian war in the 1990s.
+This fact shows that there is not always consensus among the member countries of the bloc, which is confirmed by the actions of Burkina Faso and Maliwho supported the Nigerien military junta and made it clear that a intervention in Niger would be seen as an aggression against them.